evabertalan/DNet/README.md

-Here’s a revised version of your README that improves clarity, corrects typos, and formats the information for better readability:

----

 # DNet (Dynamic Networks)

 **DNet** is a tool for performing pKa calculations, generating atomwise and residuewise graphs, computing pairwise distances, calculating water interactions, and generating plots based on the analysis.